danog/MadelineProto/docs/TD_docs/methods/answerInlineQuery.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Bots only.
-Sets result of the inline query
+Sets result of an inline query

 ### Params: